For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Some offices may require the use of temporary staff to assist during peak times.
 Employees hired on a temporary or “as and when required” basis are normally paid an hourly rate plus vacation pay, and in some circumstances can receive a health and welfare allowance in lieu of benefits.

 Members are required to provide a letter of employment outlining the details of employment that include start date, hourly wage, vacation entitlement and the health-and welfare allowance, if applicable, and the termination date, if available.
-New employees will be required to complete a TD1 tax form and direct deposit form.
-It is further recommended that Members formalize this relationship by way of an employment contract.
+New employees will be required to complete TD1 tax forms and direct deposit form.
+It is highly recommended that Members formalize this relationship by way of an employment contract.
+Please contact Payroll Services for a sample template.

 Bi-weekly time sheets will be required for the hourly paid assistant.
 Time sheets are to be submitted to Payroll Services on a timely basis in order to be processed in the next available pay run.